 Individual landowners, public water purveyors, and industry all rely on groundwater pumping from the aquifers underlying the NMMA.
-Data were requested by the TG from the public water purveyors and individual pumpers and incorporated in this CY 2020 Annual Report.
+Data were requested by the TG from the public water purveyors and individual pumpers and incorporated in this calendar year 2021 Annual Report.
 Stipulating Parties to the Judgment are required to provide monitoring and other production data at no charge, to the extent that such data have been generated and are readily available.

-Monitoring Parties provided production records that report a total of 4,066 acre feet (AF) of groundwater produced from the principal production aquifers in CY 2020 (Table 3-4).
+Monitoring Parties provided production records that report a total of 4,157 acre feet (AF) of groundwater produced from the principal production aquifers in CY 2021 (Table 3-4).

 8

 Monitoring Parties Production (AFY)

-NCSD 1,008
+NCSD 935

-GSWC 1,332
+GSWC 1,294

-Woodlands (less Golf Course, Vineyard, Landscape, and
+Woodlands (less Golf Course and Vineyard) 828

-Construction) 626

 P66 1,100

-Total 4.066
+Total 4,157

 Table 3-4.
-Calendar Year 2020 Groundwater Production for Monitoring Parties
+Calendar Year 2021 Groundwater Production for Monitoring Parties

-Groundwater produced for golf course irrigation in CY 2020 was 1,392 AF.
-An estimated value of 36.5 inches of golf course irrigation was calculated based on the soil water balance model.
+Groundwater produced for golf course irrigation in CY 2021 was 894 AF.
+An estimated value of 44.4 inches of golf course irrigation was calculated based on the soil water balance model.
+However, in CY 2021 only 17.6 inches of irrigation was applied, in addition to 12.3 inches of rainfall.
 The total amount of water applied to golf courses is the combination of groundwater and treated wastewater that is used for irrigation.
 Monarch Dunes reports a blending ratio of five parts groundwater to one part reclaimed wastewater for irrigation on 238 acres of golf course.
-Total estimated irrigation on Monarch Dunes is 449 AF in CY 2020, of which 217 AF is shallow aquifer groundwater production and 92 AF is reclaimed wastewater.
+Total estimated irrigation on Monarch Dunes is 394 AF in calendar year 2021, of which 348 AF is deep aquifer groundwater production and 46 AF is reclaimed wastewater.
 The Woodlands provides sufficient reclaimed wastewater to meet the golf course irrigation blending ratio (see Section 3.1.11 Wastewater Discharge and Reuse).
-The Cypress Ridge golf covers 191 acres with a total estimated 571 AF of golf course irrigation in CY 2020, of which 552 AF is groundwater production and 19 AF is reclaimed wastewater.
-The Blacklake golf course covers 182 acres, with a total estimated amount of golf course irrigation of 544 AF in CY 2020, of which 502 AF is groundwater production and 42 AF is reclaimed wastewater.
+The Cypress Ridge golf covers 191 acres with a total estimated 318 AF of golf course irrigation in CY 2021, of which 286 AF is groundwater production and 32 AF is reclaimed wastewater.
+The Blacklake golf course covers 182 acres, with a total estimated amount of golf course irrigation of 303 AF in calendar year 2021, of which 260 AF is groundwater production and 43 AF is reclaimed wastewater.

 Table 3-5.
-Calendar Year 2020 Groundwater Production for Golf Courses
+Calendar Year 2021 Groundwater Production for Golf Courses

 Production

 Golf Course (AFY)

-Monarch Dunes 357
+Monarch Dunes 348

-Cypress Ridge 533
+Cypress Ridge 286

-Blacklake 502
+Blacklake 260

-Total 1,392
+Total 894